crate/crate/blackbox/docs/config/session.rst

         SET search_path TO myschema, doc;

-  To retrieve the current set value, :ref:`ref-show` can be used:
+  The current search path value could be retrieved using :ref:`ref-show`:

     .. code-block:: sql